16 Ways to Give Your Business an Advertising Boost on a Low Budget

 What have you done?

-So guess what?
-The next time they need any sort of digital marketing services, they’re going to come to you!
+So, what’s going to happen as a result of these two things?
+The next time this person needs any sort of digital marketing services, they’re going to come to you!

-Invest in SEO to rank higher in the SERPs.
+Invest in Small Business SEO to Rank Higher in the SERPs

 The only reason we’ve included it this far down the list is because it can be a little more expensive than the other strategies we have talked about.

 Search engine optimization ensures that your website appears at the top of the search engine results pages (SERPs) as a result of a relevant search.
 So what you are trying to do is basically to promote your business on Google.

 There is much more to SEO than can be explained here but here are some blog posts that will give you a good idea of what it involves – do check them out!